wizzu/rfschat/README.md

 Building
 --------

-The program can be compiled using the compile.sh shell script.
+The program can be compiled using the simple compile.sh shell script.

+Manually running "javac -d bin src/*.java" is also possible.

 Running
 -------

-The program can be started using the run.sh shell script.
+The program can be started using the simple run.sh shell script.

-Manually running "java -cp <classdir>/ChatServer <listenport>" is also possible.
+Manually running "java -cp [classdir]/ChatServer [listenport]" is also possible.

 Using
 -----

 After the program has been started, clients can connect to the server on the port specified during server startup.
-E.g. "telnet <server-hostname> 1234".
+E.g. "telnet [server-hostname] 1234".

 Clients can send simple one-line text messages to the server.